“Memorized emotions are part of your personality”. (Dr Joe Dispenza)

 Most people seek out hypnosis when they run out of options or when other therapy modalities are not helping (anymore).

-Hypnosis is a heightened state of awareness, when the body is really relaxed, which allows the hypnotherapist to work with your subconscious mind to help you make positive changes and improvements in your life.
+Hypnosis is a heightened state of awareness, when the body is fully relaxed, which allows the hypnotherapist to work with your subconscious mind to help you make positive changes in your life.

 “Hypnosis is the epitome of mind-body medicine.
 It can enable the mind to tell the body how to react, and modify the messages that the body sends to the mind.”
 New York Times